Mentor: Paul Newhouse, Psychiatry

 Mentors: Jesse Jacobs, Rehabilitation & Movement Science and Joshua Bongard, Computer Science

-Mentor: John Green, Psychiatry
+Mentor: John Green, Psychological Science

 I grew up in Barre, Vermont and am excited to be back in my home state!
 I majored in psychology at Hartwick College in Oneonta, New York, and spent the past two years in Boulder, Colorado.
 During college, I knew that I was interested in research and immediately got involved in Dr. Kinho Chan’s lab.
 There, I explored the effects of hippocampal lesion on trace conditioning and investigated how a high fat diet can affect cognitive performance.
 I presented at conferences and found that I loved being part of a lab.
 During the summer of 2010, I worked as a SNURF (summer neuroscience undergraduate research fellow) at the University of Vermont, where I examined how exercise can affect the bed nucleus of the stria terminalis, an anxiety center of the brain.
 Outside of neuroscience, I enjoy hiking, playing soccer and snowboarding.